Pevco Atlas

 To better understand Atlas, I visited the client’s headquarters to attend technician training for 2 days and observe the huge array of capabilities the dashboard offered.
 I quickly knew it would be impossible to radically simplify this software without losing critical functions, so consolidation and reorganization became the goal instead.
 I aimed to:

+Training showed me that there are two general types of activities technicians do: those that look at a specific piece of the system, and those that gauge the health of the system as a whole.
+Technicians often needed to consult both types of information at one time.
 I also observed that the majority of granular tasks involved either the equipment itself, or the processes that have occurred (or soon will) in the system.
 The information required for each of these categories was split between multiple pages, and further within multiple tabs or menus within said pages.
-I reorganized the dashboard contents so that all functionality related to each type of task was contained on its single master page; I also reorganized all components within to streamline the process as much as possible.

 THE CHALLENGE: